 To avoid moisture uptake from the ground, cladding should not be laid within 150mm of the ground, adjunct ground or pavement.
 The ground should be angled to allow for run-off.

-4.4.
-CORNER DETAIL
+4.4 CORNER DETAIL

-A typical external and internal corner of the cladding boards uses either a timber corner block or aluminium extrusion box corner.
+Typical external and internal corners of cladding boards use either a timber corner block or aluminium extrusion box corner.
 An external corner block is shown below.
 Use the reverse treatment for internal corners.